jasperf/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

     [web]
     domain.com

 You can either add the domain connected to the DreamCompute public ip address using an A record or use the ip address itself.
 Better connect the domain to your instance before you provision.
-See Dreamhost KB article `here
+See this `Dreamhost KB article on Custom DNS Records
 <https://help.dreamhost.com/hc/en-us/articles/215414867-How-do-I-add-custom-DNS-records->`_ .

 Users
 *****

-Wait, there is one more important file to attend to located in trellis/group_vars/all.
+Wait, we skipped one more important file to attend to located in trellis/group_vars/all.
 That is users.yml.
 DreamCompute does not work with root but with the user dhc-user and that should be reflected in this file:

 .. code::